11/1/2021

 Alex Blostein

-Good morning.
+Hey, good morning.
 Thanks for taking the question.
 So maybe just building a little bit more on Lexington and kind of what that business looks like.
-I guess first, pretty impressive growth in their in their funds over the last couple of integers.
+I guess first, pretty impressive growth in their funds over the last couple of integers.
 Maybe give us a sense what you are assuming in terms of growth for Lexington into 22 and 23 and what the earnouts are going to be based on.

 speaker